 Military Road at Nelly Custis Drive, Marcey Road and Gulf Branch trail/36th Road North

 On July 18, 2020, the County Board approved a contract with M&F Concrete Inc. to construct improvements at the Military Road intersections with Marcey Road and 36th Road North.
-Construction is anticipated to start in fall 2020.
+Construction at these two intersections was completed in December 2020.

 About the Project